Meet Wheelock's Passion for Action Scholars

 Syndie Pierre, Class of 2016

 Syndie moved to Boston from Haiti when she was 10 years old.
-She graduated from Dorchester Academy in Boston and is a first generation college student.
+She graduated from Dorchester Academy in Dorchester and is a first-generation college student.
 At Dorchester Academy she was heavily involved in her school community.
-As a part of the Emerging Leaders Club, she worked with other students and the administration to improve the environment of the school and encouraged the student body to have a positive approach toward their education.
-As a senior, Syndie created a workshop to help other seniors with the application process for college.
-She plans to major in Education and Psychology while at Wheelock and has long term aspirations of creating a foundation to help immigrant students pursue higher education and immigrant families pursue better lives in the United States.
+As a part of the Emerging Leaders Club, she worked with other students and the administration on ways to positively improve and change the reputation of the school and encouraged the student body to take their educations more seriously.
+Through the Emerging Leaders Club, Syndie and her fellow Emerging Leaders organized a project that involved painting the school for an entire summer.
+As a senior, she created a workshop to help other seniors with the application process for college.
+Syndie plans to major in Social Work and Developmental Psychology while at Wheelock and has a long-term aspiration of creating a foundation to help immigrant students pursue higher educations.
+She also hopes to help immigrant families seek better opportunities in the United States.

 Emily Jestus, Class of 2015